 DIGITAL CINEMA PRESENTATION

 Plus.....ON OUR STAGE!
 The big show starts with a special 20 minute concert by the wonderful MAUD HIXSON, singing a stocking full of your favorite holiday classics!
-Accompanied by Rick Carlson on the piano as well as A BOUNCING BALL SING ALONG!!
+Accompanied by Rick Carlson on the piano as well as A BOUNCING BALL SING ALONG at the end!!

 Also...
-The fantastic HARVEY GUSTAFSON at the keyboard of the Heights Mighty Wurlitzer!
+A fantastic pre show concert by HARVEY GUSTAFSON and ED COPELAND at the keyboard of the Heights Mighty Wurlitzer!

 WHITE CHRISTMAS FAQS